Why Am I Not Getting Emails on Outlook? (Step-by-Step Fixes)

 How do I start receiving emails again on Outlook?

-If Outlook has stopped showing new emails, the quickest path is to confirm whether messages are reaching your mailbox and then work through a short set of checks that resolve most syncing, filtering, and sign-in issues.
+If Outlook isn’t showing new emails, first check if they’re reaching your mailbox, then review basic sync, filter, and sign-in settings to fix the issue.
 This section outlines the fastest steps to restore email delivery and refresh your inbox across desktop, web, and mobile.

 Step 1: Confirm whether the email is actually reaching your mailbox